dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 Trigger METplus Use Cases
 -------------------------

-Used to trigger a METplus testing workflow to ensure that changes to other METplus component repositories do not break METplus use case functionality.
+Trigger a METplus testing workflow to ensure that changes to other METplus component repositories do not break METplus use case functionality.

 `dtcenter/metplus-action-trigger-use-cases <https://github.com/dtcenter/metplus-action-trigger-use-cases>`_